CURRENT STATUS

 FREQUENTLY ASKED QUESTIONS

-- Where can I read the ruling?
+- Where can I read the ruling from the district court?

 - You can read the 50+ page ruling at this link.
 The full case docket with every filing in the case is available below.